5hivani0/multinational-retail-data-centralisation442/README.md

 * data_extraction.py : contains DataExtractor class, used to extract data from different data sources, , these sources will include CSV files, a PDF, an API, and an S3 bucket.
 * data_cleaning.py : contains DataCleaning class, used to clean data from each data source.
 * MRDC_database_schema.sql : contains SQL code to alter table columns to the appropriate data type, and create a schema with primary and foreign keys ready for analysis.
 * MRDC_querying_the_data : contains queries that will be used to analyse and extract data.
+* .gitignore : a file specifying untracked files that Git should ignore.
+* db_creds.yaml : YAML file containing database credentials
+* api_key.txt : text file containing the api key.

 ## Entity Relationship Diagram (ERD) ##
 ![MRDC ERD](https://github.com/5hivani0/multinational-retail-data-centralisation442/assets/149093767/489b6ca1-03c4-4fe6-93ee-f2d094c67def)